When Care Becomes Wild Horse Stewardship

 Wild horses live on federally managed public lands, where the Bureau of Land Management (BLM) determines how many horses can be in each Herd Management Area (HMA).
 Wild horse stewardship means helping people understand how those decisions shape the care of horses, land, and habitat over time.

 Yes.
-Wild free-roaming horses and burros on public lands are federally protected under the Wild Free-Roaming Horses and Burros Act of 1971.
+Wild free-roaming horses and burros on public lands owned and managed by the federal government are federally protected under the Wild Free-Roaming Horses and Burros Act of 1971.
 The law protects them on designated public lands while also requiring federal agencies to manage them under specific statutory rules.
+Similar protections exist on state owned lands.

 Start with one steady step: learn the basics, share accurate information, and support work that can actually be implemented.
 Volunteer if you want hands-on participation, and use “Get the Facts” as your grounding tool when conversations get noisy.